nexiality/documentation/release/nexial-core-v2.7.changelog.md

   enable the use of `(null)`, `(empty)` or `(blank)` for `header-cell` to omit the use of this `config`.
 - [`nexial.web.highlight`](../systemvars/index#nexial.web.highlight): fixed error when target element doesn't have any `style` attribute
+- initial commit for browser-side performance metric collection logic.
+Not yet ready for prime time; only metrics collection for now.